Coherent high-velocity chiral magnons in the metallic altermagnet CrSb

-CrSb crystallizes in the hexagonal space group $P6_3/mmc$, with two distinct magnetic sublattices (defined as Cr atoms with antiparallel spin directions) labeled as Cr$_a$ and Cr$_b$, located at $\mathbf{r}=(0,0,0)$ and $\mathbf{r}=(0,0,1/2)$ (Fig.~\ref{fig:Structure}(a)).
-The local coordination polyhedra surrounding both the Cr$_a$ and Cr$_b$ sites can be superimposed by the application of $C_2$ spin-space and $M_z$ real-space mirror symmetry operation.
-(Fig.~\ref{fig:Structure}(b)).
-The high level of crystallinity and chemical ordering of our CrSb single crystal were confirmed through the refinement of single crystal x-ray diffraction data (Fig.~\ref{fig:Structure}(c)), (SI Table S1 and S2).
-Crystal morphology was controlled by the choice of transport reagent, with CrCl$_3$ yielding needle shaped crystals ideal for transport studies (inset of Fig.~1d) and I$_2$ yielding massive plate-like crystals suitable for diffraction (SI Fig. S1a).\
+CrSb crystallizes in the hexagonal space group $P6_3/mmc$, with two distinct magnetic sublattices (defined by Cr atoms with antiparallel spins) labeled as Cr$_a$ and Cr$_b$, located at $\mathbf{r}=(0,0,0)$ and $\mathbf{r}=(0,0,\sfrac{1}{2})$ (Fig.~\ref{fig:Structure}(a)).
+The local coordination polyhedra surrounding the Cr$_a$ and Cr$_b$ sites can be superimposed by the application of $C_2$ spin-space and $M_z$ real-space mirror symmetry operations (Fig.~\ref{fig:Structure}(b)).
+The high crystalline quality of our CrSb single crystals was confirmed through the refinement of single crystal x-ray diffraction data (Fig.~\ref{fig:Structure}(c), Table SI and SII).
+Crystal morphology was controlled by the choice of transport reagent, with CrCl$_3$ yielding needle-shaped crystals ideal for transport studies (inset of Fig.~\ref{fig:Structure}(d)) and I$_2$ yielding massive plate-like crystals suitable for diffraction (Fig. S1(a)).
+Detailed experimental methods are provided in the Supplemental Material. \

-The temperature dependence of both the longitudinal electric resistivity ($\rho$) collected with current $i \parallel c$ and the magnetic susceptibility ($\chi$) measured with applied field $H \parallel c$ are reported in Fig.~\ref{fig:Structure}(d) and (e), respectively.
-The resistivity is nearly isotropic in nature with a residual resistivity ratio (RRR) of 6, consistent with previous reports (SI Fig. S3)~\cite{https://doi.org/10.1002/advs.202502226}.
-The $\chi(T)$ measurement (Fig.~\ref{fig:Structure}(e)) clearly indicates the onset of an AFM phase transition with a N\'eel temperature $T_N$ = 733(4)~K, which we further characterized with neutron scattering techniques.\
+The temperature dependence of the longitudinal electric resistivity ($\rho$), collected with current $i \parallel c$, and the magnetic susceptibility ($\chi$), measured with applied field $H \parallel c$, are reported in Fig.~\ref{fig:Structure}(d) and (e), respectively.
+The resistivity is nearly isotropic (Fig. S3) with a residual resistivity ratio (RRR) of 6, consistent with previous reports~\cite{https://doi.org/10.1002/advs.202502226}.
+The $\chi(T)$ measurement shows a sharp cusp at the N\'eel temperature of $T_N$ = 733(4)~K, marking the transition to an antiferromagnetically ordered state.

+Although the AFM magnetic structure of CrSb has been known since the 1950s~\cite{PhysRev.85.365}, previous magnetic structure determinations employed unpolarized neutron diffraction on polycrystalline samples~\cite{takei1963magnetic,PhysRev.85.365}.
+Importantly, these studies also predate knowledge of altermagnetism.
+We therefore performed single-crystal polarized neutron diffraction to distinguish between nuclear and magnetic Bragg scattering and to validate that CrSb does exhibit a perfectly compensated altermagnetic order.
+These measurements were performed using the HB-1 Polarized Triple-Axis Spectrometer at the High Flux Isotope Reactor at Oak Ridge National Laboratory (ORNL).
+We collected spin-flip (SF) and non-spin-flip (NSF) scattering cross-sections for all accessible Bragg peaks lying within the $(H,0,L)$ and $(H,H,L)$ scattering planes.
+For each of these peaks, we acquired cross-sections for three different polarization directions ($\mathbf{P_x}$,$\mathbf{P_y}$,$\mathbf{P_z}$) chosen such that $\mathbf{P_x}\parallel\mathbf{Q}$, $\mathbf{P_z}\parallel$(1$\overline{2}$0) or $\mathbf{P_z}\parallel$(1$\overline{1}$0) depending on the scattering plane, and $\mathbf{P_y}=\mathbf{P_z}\times~\mathbf{P_x}$.